sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 const code = "Moon"
 let val = ctx.eval(code)
 var res: string
-assert ctx.fromJS(val, res).isSome # no error
+assert ctx.fromJS(val, res).isOk # no error
 echo res # function Moon() [...]
 JS_FreeValue(ctx, val)
 ```

-Quite straightforward: just call `registerType`.
+i.e. just call `registerType`.

-Pay attention to the jsDestructor template: you call jsDestructor
+Pay attention to the jsDestructor template: you must call jsDestructor
-immediately after your type declaration *before* any other functions, or
+immediately after your type declaration *before* any other functions.
+(This
-Monoucha will complain.
-(This is necessary so that we can generate a
-`=destroy` hook for the object.)
+is necessary so that we can generate a `=destroy` hook for the object.)

 #### Global objects